GurvindarK/Loan-predictor-app-for-small-business/README.md

 Business types were discussed in 4 categories :: Partnership, Individual, Corporation, Other

 Field Name	        Definition

-AsOfDate	Date when the data was recorded
+AsOfDate::	Date when the data was recorded

-Program	Indicator of whether loan was approved under SBA's 7(a) or 504 loan program
+Program::	Indicator of whether loan was approved under SBA's 7(a) or 504 loan program

-BorrName	Borrower name
+BorrName::	Borrower name

-BorrStreet	Borrower street address
+BorrStreet::	Borrower street address

-BorrCity	Borrower city
+BorrCity::	Borrower city
-BorrState	Borrower state
+BorrState::	Borrower state
-BorrZip	Borrower zip code
+BorrZip::	Borrower zip code
-BankName	Name of the bank that the loan is currently assigned to BankFDICNumber	The Federal Depository Insurance Corporation certificate ID of the lender
+BankName::	Name of the bank that the loan is currently assigned to BankFDICNumber::	The Federal Depository Insurance Corporation certificate ID of the lender

-BankNCUANumber	The National Credit Union Association charter number of the lender
+BankNCUANumber::	The National Credit Union Association charter number of the lender

-BankStreet	Bank street address
+BankStreet::	Bank street address

-BankCity	Bank city
+BankCity::	Bank city

-BankState	Bank state
+BankState::	Bank state

-BankZip	Bank zip code
+BankZip::	Bank zip code

-GrossApproval	Total loan amount
+GrossApproval::	Total loan amount

-SBAGuaranteedApproval	Amount of SBA's loan guaranty
+SBAGuaranteedApproval::	Amount of SBA's loan guaranty

-ApprovalDate	Date the loan was approved
+ApprovalDate::	Date the loan was approved

-ApprovalFiscalYear	Fiscal year the loan was approved
+ApprovalFiscalYear::	Fiscal year the loan was approved

-FirstDisbursementDate	Date of first loan disbursement (if available)
+FirstDisbursementDate::	Date of first loan disbursement (if available)

-DeliveryMethod	"Specific delivery method loan was approved under.
+DeliveryMethod::	"Specific delivery method loan was approved under.
 See SOP 50 10 5 for definitions and rules for each delivery method.

 7(a) Delivery Methods: